-The public equity portion of the SISS Public pPortfolio may invest in any set of strategies primarily invested in public securities that are intended to improve the risk and return characteristics of the Fund and includes a range of strategies, including actively managed portfolios, partnerships which primarily invest in public securities, and passively managed index portfolios.
-All these strategies intentionally integrate material sustainability-related environmental, social, and governanceESC considerations into portfolio construction.
-Strategies and may be managed by external investment managers or implemented internally by-the Global Equity staff.
+The SISS Public Portfolio may invest in any set of strategies primarily invested in public securities that are intended to improve the risk and return characteristics of the Fund and intentionally integrate material sustainability-related considerations into portfolio construction.
+Strategies may be managed by external investment managers or implemented internally by Global Equity staff.
 The decision to utilize internal staff will be based on a variety of factors including, but not limited to, cost effectiveness/control, market transparency/liquidity, market efficiency, active risk, and infrastructure/resource requirements.